-During in-house construction, we will allow traffic to flow on Oakley outside of our working hours.
-When we are working in the street, we may have to close it to traffic for reasons of safety.
-You will always be able to reach your home or business, even if it means putting a metal plate in place.
+Otherwise, we will allow traffic to flow outside of our working hours.
+When we are working in the street, we have to close it to traffic for reasons of safety.
 Outside of working hours, a lane will be left open for local traffic only.

-Parking: We will post our work area for "No Parking" as needed, during work hours (7am-4pm).
+Parking: We will post our work area for "No Parking" as needed, during work hours (7am-5pm).
 We are agreeable to parking outside of those hours, but will have to insist that cars be moved by the start of the next workday.
 We will try to preserve as much parking as we can.